Why is global search-engine optimization and marketing important? Simple. As Marcus Wohlsen recently noted in Wired, people trust Google:

 Custora found that customers who came to retailers from search were more than 50 percent more valuable than average.
 In other words, they were more likely to shop more and spend more.
 Email customers were nearly 11 percent more valuable than average.
 Facebook customers were just about average.
 Twitter customers, meanwhile, were 23 percent less valuable than average during the two years following that first click.

 As more and more people throughout the world use search engines, it is increasingly crucial for businesses to “get found in Google” by potential customers or clients.
 But before one embarks on a SEM campaign, it is important to know the specific technical optimization that will immediately position a website for future success.
+Also another way to assure your business success is through Virtual Insurance Service.

 International SEO Research